arcolon14/arc-congen2024-radseq/README.md

 > of a secondary sexual plumage trait in a stable avian hybrid zone**. *Evolution*,
 > 2024, qpae076, [DOI: 10.1093/evolut/qpae076](https://doi.org/10.1093/evolut/qpae076)

 The data is used here with the permission of the authors.
+Thanks to Kira M. Long!

 The analysis described follow the general guidelines described in the *Stacks* 2 protocol manuscript: